Free lecture with Zoe Zilz

 Live lecture location: The courtroom adjacent to the Solvang Library, 1745 Mission Drive, Solvang.

-The lecture will be followed by a question-and-answer period.
+The lecture was followed by a question-and-answer period.